jpabadir/pace-c/meeting-minutes/team-minutes/nov9-team-minutes.md

 ## Agenda Items:
 - [aleks] Will not have internet for the 23 and 30 of nov.
 Can we switch the meeting to Sunday
+- [Eric & JP] technical decision on whether we need a cloud function instead of using server as a part of dataflow.

 ## Detailed Notes:
 -